-No, there is no charge for participating in any SEEDS programs.
+No, there is no charge for participating in any SEEDS program.
 We are a nonprofit organization funded entirely by private donations.

 Yes, SEEDS provides free transportation to all our students.

-College Scholars are exposed to rigorous academics, including language arts, mathematics, writing, science and test preparation, in addition to workshops designed to develop college survival skills.
+College Scholars are exposed to rigorous academics and test preparation, in addition to workshops designed to develop college survival skills.
 With the assistance of SEEDS, students will undertake a comprehensive college search.

 Yes.
 Because SEEDS is an academic organization, homework is given to students during most class sessions.
 Teachers make themselves available during the week by phone and email to answer student questions.